Abdul Monem Khan: Governor of East Pakistan

 Khan rendered services during the tidal wave of Chittagong in 1963 and again during the aftermath of the cyclone of 1965.
 He helped in the establishment of Jahangirnagar University.
 In July 1967, he converted Dighapatia Palace into Dighapatia Governor's House.

 While the governor of East Pakistan, Khan remained loyal to the Ayub regime, making him unpopular to the people of East Pakistan.
 Under the pressure of the 1969 mass student uprising, he was removed and replaced by Mirza Nurul Huda as the new governor on 24 March 1969.

 Death

 In the Bangladesh Liberation War, Khan supported the Pakistan army.
 On 13 October 1971, he was shot at his Banani residence by a Mukti Bahini member named Mozammel Hoque and died the following day.
-He later died at Dhaka Medical College Hospital.
+He later died at Dhaka Medical College Hospital, aged 72.
 Hoque later earned Bir Protik title for this act.

 Legacy

 In 1964, the Government of East Pakistan allotted a 5.11-acre land for Khan's family at Banani near Banani Graveyard.
 In November 2016, Dhaka North City Corporation demolished structures on a land in Banani occupied, as per the order of the then mayor Annisul Huq, for over five decades by the family of Khan.

 In July 2016, during a raid by Dhaka Metropolitan Police in the Kalyanpur area of Dhaka, nine suspected militants were killed.
 Among them, Aqifuzzaman Khan, was identified as the grandson of Monem Khan.

 In January 2017, the Mymensingh District administration shut down a school, run by Nasreen Monem Khan, a daughter of Monem Khan.
 It was established at his house at Notun Bazar Saheb Ali Road in Mymensingh town in 1996.

 In July 2017, Khan's nameplate was removed from Uttara Ganabhaban.